 “A reasonable jury could find that YouTube had actual knowledge or awareness of specific infringing activity on its website,” the two-judge appeals panel said.

 YouTube used unauthorized copyrighted material to draw visitors to its website and make it more attractive to potential buyers, Viacom argued in court papers.
-The site benefited financially from infringement by reaping revenue (GOOG) from advertisements placed next to the videos, Viacom said.
+The site benefited financially from infringement by reaping revenue (GOOG:US) from advertisements placed next to the videos, Viacom said.

 Google said in a court filing that Viacom had also been interested in buying the site and had uploaded videos to YouTube to promote its programs.